shcaba/Vermilion-rockfish-OR-WA-2021/OR/write_up/_main.md

 <!--chapter:end:21s-wcgbts.Rmd-->

-## Biological Data
+## Biological Parameters

 ### Growth (Length-at-Age)

-The length-at-age was estimated for female and male vermilion rockfish using data collected from fishery-independent data sources off the coast of California that were collected from 2004-2019 (Table \ref{tab:len-at-age-samps} and Figure \ref{fig:len-age-data}).
-Males are smaller than females, but much less susceptible to capture by hook and line, so the trawl fishery provided an important source of small individuals.
-Figure \ref{fig:len-age} shows the lengths and ages for all years by data source as well as predicted von Bertalanffy fits to the data.
+The length-at-age was estimated for female and male vermilion rockfish using data from collections sampling the commerical and recreational fisheries off the coast of Oregon from years 2004-2020 (Table \ref{tab:len-at-age-samps}.
+Figure \ref{fig:len-age-data} shows the lengths and ages for all years by sex and data source as well as predicted von Bertalanffy growth function (VBGF) fits to the data.
 Females grow larger than males and sex-specific growth parameters were estimated at the following values:

 \begin{centering}

-Females $L_{\infty}$ = 57 cm; $k$ = 0.146; $t_0$ = -0.9
+Females $L_{\infty}$ = 57.2 cm; $k$ = 0.146; $t_0$ = -0.65

-Males $L_{\infty}$ = 54.1 cm; $k$ = 0.187; $t_0$ = 0.22
+Males $L_{\infty}$ = 54.2 cm; $k$ = 0.18; $t_0$ = 0

 \end{centering}

 \vspace{0.5cm}

-The length-at-age by sex and the coefficient of variation by size used in the model is shown in Figure \ref{fig:len-age-ss}.
+The estimated VBGF parameters provided initial values for the estimation of growth in the model, as all age and length data are included in the model.
+The resultant growth curves estimated by the model are presented in Figure \ref{fig:len-age-ss}.
+Sensitivity to the treatment of growth parameters (fixed or estimated) are explored through sensitivity analyses.

 ### Ageing Precision and Bias
+Counting ages from ageing structures in long-lived temparate fishes is challenging.
+Ages derived from these structures can be hard to reproduce within and between readers (i.e., imprecision), and may not contain the true age (i.e., bias).
+Stock assessment outputs can be affected by bias and imprecision in ageing, thus it is important to quantify and integrate this source of variability when fitting age data in assessments.
+In Stock Synthesis, this is done by including ageing error matrices that include the mean age (row 1) and standard deviation in age (row 2).
+Ageing bias is implemented When the inputted mean age deviates from the expected middle age for any given age bin (e.g., 1.75 inputted versus 1.5 being the true age); ageing imprecision is given as the standard deviation for each age bin (row 2).

+Ageing error matrices for commerical and recreational fisheries respectively were calculated using multiple reads within each reader (n = 181 for commercial; n = 237  for recreational).
+An additional ageing error matrix was constructed from the Committee of Age Reading Experts (CARE) otolith exchange, where an exchange of 43 individuals was done amonth ODFW, WDFW, SWFSC, and NWFSC.
+The ODFW internal reads were used in the reference model, with the CARE comparison explored in a sensitivity model run.

+Estimation of ageing error matrices for each lab used the approach of Punt et al. (2008).
+The ageing error matrix offers a way to calculate both bias and imprecision in age reads.
+Reader 1, the primary reader of the ages used in the stock assessment, is always considered unbiased, but may be imprecise.
+Several model configurations are available for exploration based on either the functional form (e.g., constant CV, curvilinear standard deviation, or curvilinear CV) of the bias in reader 2 or in the precision of the readers.
+Model selection uses AIC corrected for small sample size (AICc), which converges to AIC when sample sizes are large.
+Bayesian Information Criterion (BIC) was also considered when selecting a final model.

+The ODFW interlab comparison supported imprecision with a curvilinear standard deviation for the recretaional fishery, and a linear one for commercial.
+The CARE comparison was also linear, with a bit higher standard deviation (Table \ref{tab:age-error-models).
+The functional forms for each matrix are given in Figure \ref{fig:age-error}.

+### Natural Mortality

+Natural mortality was not directly measured, so life-history based empirical relationships were used.
+The Natural Mortality Tool (NMT; https://github.com/shcaba/Natural-Mortality-Tool), a Shiny-based graphical user interface allowing for the application of a variety of natural mortality estimators based on measures such as longevity, size, age and growth, and maturity, was used to obtain estimates of natural mortality.
+The NMT currently provides 22 options, including the Hamel [-@hamel_method_2015] method, which is a corrected form of the Then et al. [-@then_evaluating_2015-1] functional regression model and is a commonly applied method for west coast groundfish.
+The NMT also allows for the construction of a natural mortality prior weighted across methods by the user.

+We assumed the age of 54 years to represent the practical longevity (i.e., 90% of the commonly seen maximum age of 60) for both females and males, though the absolute oldest age in OR was >60 years.
+In the larger biomass, higher sampled area of California, ages 80+ were even encountered.
+Empirical $M$ estimators using the von Bertalanffy growth parameters were also considered, but they produced unreasonably high estimates (2-3 times higher than the longevity estimates).
+This is likely explained by the fact that while vermilion rockfish have protracted longevity at $L_{\infty}$.
+Additionally, the FishLife [@thorson_predicting_2017] estimate was included, though, given the source of FishLife data is FishBase, there is a good chance the estimates of $M$ are also from methods using longevity, though the actual source of longevity in FishLife was unknown.
+The final composite $M$ distributionn (Figure \ref{fig:M_composite_dists}) are based on 4 empirical estimators, and result in a median value of 0.1.
+We assume a lognormal distribution with a standard deviation of 0.438 (@hamel_method_2015) for the purposes of the prior used to estimate $M$.
+This creates a wide prior to allow the data in the model to also influence the final estimated value of $M$.We also explore sensitivity to these assumptions of natural mortality through likelihood profiling.

 ### Maturation and Fecundity

-Maturity-at-length based on the work of Love et al [-@love_life_1990] which estimated the 50 percent size-at-maturity of 39.4 cm off the coast of California, though the slope of the maturity curve was not estimated.
-Most rockfishes have slopes somewhere between -0.6 and -1 (though some go down to -0.25).
-In the absence of a literature value of -0.34 was assumed.
-A sensitivity run using -0.6 was also explored and showed essentially no change in results.
-Maturity was assumed to stay asymptotic for larger fish (Figure \ref{fig:maturity}).
+Maturity-at-length is based on the work of Hannah and Kautzi [-@hannah_age_2012] which estimated the 50 percent size-at-maturity of 39.4 cm off Oregon, though the slope of the maturity curve was not provided.
+Looking at the data provided in the reference, and length at 95% maturity was assumed at 48cm, resulting in a slope of -0.34.
+Maturity was assumed to stay asymptotic for larger fish (Figure \ref{fig:maturity}) as no functional maturity estimate was availale [@head_fxnalmatspline_2020].

 The fecundity-at-length was based on research by Dick et al.[-@dick_meta-analysis_2017].
 The fecundity relationship for vermilion rockfish was estimated equal to $Fec$=4.32e-07$L$^3.55^ in millions of eggs where $L$ is length in cm.
 Fecundity-at-length is shown in Figure \ref{fig:fecundity}.

-### Natural Mortality

-Natural mortality was not directly measured, so life-history based empirical relationships were used.
-The Natural Mortality Tool (NMT; https://github.com/shcaba/Natural-Mortality-Tool), a Shiny-based graphical user interface allowing for the application of a variety of natural mortality estimators based on measures such as longevity, size, age and growth, and maturity, was used to obtain estimates of natural mortality.
-The NMT currently provides 19 options, including the Hamel [-@hamel_method_2015] method, which is a corrected form of the Then et al. [-@then_evaluating_2015-1] functional regression model and is a commomly applied method for west coast groundfish.
-The NMT also allows for the construction of a natural mortality prior weighted across methods by the user.

- We assumed the age of 45 years to represent the practical longevity for both females and males based on 90% of the age of the oldest sampled individual (a 50 year old female; oldest male was 49), as was done in the 2015 yelloweye assessement [@gertseva_stock_2017].
-Empirical $M$ estimators using the von Bertalanffy growth parameters were also considered (Figure \ref{fig:M_female}), but they produced unreasonably high estimates (2-3 times higher than the longevity estimates).
-This is likely explained by the fact that while vermilion rockfish are a smaller rockfish species, they still have protracted longevity comparable to stocks that are twice their maximum size.
-Additionally, the FishLife [@thorson_predicting_2017] estimate was included, though, given the source of FishLife data is FishBase, there is a good chance the estimates of $M$ are also from methods using longevity, though the actual value of longevity used was unknown.
-The final composite $M$ distributionn (Figure \ref{fig:M_composite_dists}) are based on 4 empirical estimators, and result in a median value of 0.133 (mean of 0.136), with a CV of 0.22.
-We explore sensitivity to these assumptions of natural mortality through likelihood profiling.

 ### Length-Weight Relationship